Yellowstone Wyoming

 STILL HAUNTED?

-Despite the claims of some inn personnel that the Old Faithful Inn is not haunted, many guests and staff members would tell the opposite conclusion.
+Most Probably.
+Despite the claims of some personnel that the Old Faithful Inn is not haunted, many guests and staff members have come to the opposite conclusion.
 Personal experiences make believers out of people who are lucky enough to be eye-witnesses to paranormal activity.

 LOCATION